fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 The four people making the calls.

-No handoffs, no bench — these are the people who'll be in your codebase.
-Which two you get depends on the problem, and you'll know their names before the sprint starts.
+No bench.
+These are the people who'll be in your codebase.
+Who you get depends on the problem, and you'll know their names before the sprint starts.

 Marcin Ostrowski